nyxsorcerer/nyxsorcerer.github.io/grimoire.nyxmare.world/index.md

 Hey!

-Welcome to **The Libraries**.
+Welcome to **My Libraries**.

-This place will be filled with my stuff.
+This place will be filled with my notes.
 So, Feel free to look around!
 # Blog & Research

 - [TODO]